anasmebarki1996/chat-app/README.md

 ## Run application

-Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm install && npm start` to run the application.
+The app will automatically open on `http://localhost:4200/`.